tgross/blog.0x74696d.com/src/content/posts/2017-02-20-be-careful-what-you-benchmark.md

 So I implemented my own version, where the server listens on a channel for millisecond ticks and resets the sequence ID counter.
 In theory this would avoid a lot of calls to get the time but would involve an extra mutex per millisecond-long cycle.
 Because I'm paranoid I wanted to make sure I wasn't missing some profound performance regression in dumping the original Twitter design.

-I took the library that was the closest direct implementation of Twitter's design, [`sdming/gosnow`](https://github.com/sdming/gosnow), and ported it to use the same API as my own, and also took a slightly different approach, Matt Ho's [`savaki/snowflake`](https://github.com/savaki/snowflake), and gave it the same treatment.
+I also took the library that was the closest direct implementation of Twitter's design, [`sdming/gosnow`](https://github.com/sdming/gosnow), and ported it to use the same API as my own, and also took a slightly different approach, Matt Ho's [`savaki/snowflake`](https://github.com/savaki/snowflake), and gave it the same treatment.
 After writing a bunch of test code to make sure all three implementations were correct in behavior, I put them all through the same benchmark (each with different names of course):

 ``` go
 var result Snowflake // avoids compiler optimizing-away output